kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_3.md

 ```
     uint256 number;
 ```
 We declare here a state variable called "`number`".
-It is called "state" because it is part of the state of the contract.
+The variable is called "state variable" because it is part of the state of the contract.
 It is reachable by all functions of this smart contract.

 Its type is "unsigned integer of 256 bits".
 The default variable size in Solidity is 256 bits.
 It matches the way the low-level Ethereum Virtual Machine (EVM) aligns memory data.